isomerpages/moe-edgefieldsec/_edgefield/Our Story/Mission, Vision, Motto & Core Values.md

 ### SCHOOL VALUES

-Edgefield Values are “Moral Courage and Compassion”, forming the acronym E = mc2, the famous energy equation by Albert Einstein who was one of the greatest scientists in the last century.
+Edgefield Values are “Enterprising, Moral Courage and Compassion”, forming the acronym E = mc2, the famous energy equation by Albert Einstein who was one of the greatest scientists in the last century.
 E = mc2 helps to focus students’ mental attitude in doing what is right and being able to make a positive difference to the people around them.